Mushroom & Herb Bread Stuffing recipe

-• Onions – Rough chopped.
-I prefer to use white or yellow onions.
+• Onions – I prefer to use white or yellow onions.

-• Celery ribs – Adds a little crunch and texture to the stuffing.
+• Celery ribs – perfect for adding a little crunch and flavor.

-• Mushrooms – Button or Cremini mushrooms are best because they are firm, easy to find and offer a nice earthy flavour.
+• Mushrooms – Button or Cremini mushrooms are best because they are firm, easy to find and offer a nice earthy flavor.

-• Butter – Used to sautee the onions, celery and mushrooms with and the fat helps to crisp up the bread when baked.
+• Butter – Used to sautee the onions, celery and mushrooms.
+The fat helps to crisp up the bread when baked.

 • Parsley – Fresh is best but if you can’t find fresh use only 1 1/2 tbsp of dried parsley.

-• Sage – Rough chop fresh sage leaves and then rub the pile of chopped sage between your hands to release the oils.
-You can also purchase dry rubbed sage but only use 3/4 of a tsp for dried in this recipe.
+• Sage – Roughly chop fresh sage leaves and then rub the pile of chopped sage between your hands to release the oils.

-• Rosemary – Packs a punch of flavour so use sparingly.
+• Rosemary – Packs a punch of flavor so use sparingly!
 Remove the rosemary leaves from a fresh sprig and rub between your hands to release the oil.
-Then dice finely.
-Use 1 tsp of fresh or 1/4 tsp dried.

 • Poultry Seasoning – Various herbs and seeds ground up.
 The fine grind helps to more easily incorporate the herbs throughout the recipe adding great things to many holiday recipes like turkey, chicken, gravy and stuffing.